Bogdan Hutten-Czapski: Political life

-Between 1882 and 1883 Bogdan was attached to the German Embassy in Paris From 1884 to 1885 he was Aide-de-Camp of the Governor of Alsace-Lorraine.
+Between 1882 and 1883 Bogdan was attached to the German Embassy in Paris From 1884 to 1885 he was Aide-de-Camp to Edwin von Manteuffel during his tenure as the governor of Alsace-Lorraine.
 He was then from 1885 to 1888 Brigade Adjutant in Hannover, and from 1888 to 1896 squadron Commander in Kassel.
 He served as Castellan of Posen, Member of the Prussian House of Lords, and unofficial aide and advisor to Chlodwig, Prince of Hohenlohe-Schillingsfürst.
 His personal friendship with Friedrich von Holstein and Prince Hohenlohe placed him in the centre of great politics.
 He was also a close associate of Otto von Bismarck.
 Czapski was one of the few politicians that in 1900 was shown Chief of Staff Count Alfred von Schlieffen´s plan to invade France through neutral Belgium.
 Because of his relationships in the Vatican, he was used permanently as an intermediary in ecclisiastical matters.
 He contributed to the appointment in 1891 of Archbishop Florian Stablewski of Gniezno and Poznan, and was sent on an unofficial mission to Rome regarding the occupation of the Prince-Bishopric of Strasbourg.